compressa-net/compressa/README.md

 A video showing you the basic functionality [can be watched on YouTube](https://youtu.be/yu5_r_maWqg).

+## Future Potencial

+I love technologies that make us more efficient or make our lifes easier.
+This app could help countless people who love to read, but have little time for it.
+It could mean a more efficient way to consume information from books.

+Integrating AI-generated voices would be a logical next step, and automatic translation should be fairly easy to implement too.
+I could image a business model where we contact authors diretly and share our revenue with them, based on their statistics in our app.

+It would be a win-win: fantastic way for us to consume these important works, and we would give the authors a new revenue channel to profit from.

 ## AI services that were explored
 &cross; Stable Diffusion - logo